sorchowski/odometry/README.md

 The 5 volt shield exposes the DFLAG and LFLAG outputs of the LS7366 chip.

 Onboard jumpers enable users to map the features below to any pin.
+But the pins listed below are the default when utilizing a simple two-pin jumper.

 ### 5v Arduino Pin Mappings